vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 _Avyaṅgasaptami_-Śr. śu.
 7; tithi; to be performed every year: 'AVYAṄGA' to be offered to the sun; 'Avyaṅga' is explained in KKV 150 as a hollow strip made of fine white cotton thread, resembling a serpent's slough, 122 fingerbreadths long (the best ), or 120 (middling ) or 108 (the shortest).
 It seems to have been like the _Kusti_ worn by modern Parsis.
 Vide Bhav.
 (Brahma-parva ) 111.
 1-8 q. by KKV 149–151 and HV I. 741-743, also V. P (folio 116, which mentions the story of Sāmba in Bhav.).
 The printed Bhav. uses the word 'abhyaṅga': In Bhav.
 (Brāhma ) 142.
 1-29 we have the legend of Avyaṅgotpatti.
 In verse 18 occurs the word 'sārasanaḥ' which reminds one of 'Saracen'.
 Vide Nār.
 I. 116.
 29–31 for AVYAṄGĀKHYA VRATA, the 7th tithi being destroyer of sins if it is conjoined to Hasta-nakṣatra.
 Avyaṅga appars to be a Sanskrit adaptation of the Avestan 'Aivyaṅghana' (meaning 'girdle').
 In the 16 ślokas addressed to the prince Jadi Rāṇā by the Parsis emigrating to India occurs this 'who put on the waist a woollen _kushti_ which is fastened on the _sadra_ (garment), each end of which is like the mouth of a serpent, which is tied into knots at equal distances' ( vide M. M. Murzban's 'Parsis in India 'vol. I at p.
 93).
 It seems probable that this particular form of Sun-worship was imported from Iran or was borrowed from Parsi practices.
 The Br.
 S. (59.19 ) states that the priests of Savitr̥ should be Magas i.e. Maga or Śākadvipiya brāhmaṇas for whom vide I. A. vol. VIII.
 328 and Weber's edition of Magavyakti of Krishnadas Mishra.

 _Aśūnyaśayanavrata or Aśūnyaśayanadvitiyā_-on dark 2nd tithi of four months from Śr.; tithi; Lakṣmi and Hari worshipped; occurs in Vi.
 Dh I. 145.
 6-20 and III.
 132. 1-12, Vā.
 16. 16–29, Āgni 177.
 3-12, Bhav.
 I. 20.
 4-28, KKV 41-44 (q. from Bhav U) and 44-46 (from Mat.
 71. 2–20=Pād, V. 24, 1-19).
 The Matsya contains a somewhat different mode; HVI.
 366-371 (from Bhav.) and 371-377 (from Bhav U); KR 225-228 ( quotes Bhav I. 20.4-28).
 This vrata secured _avaidhavya_ to women and _aviyoga_ ( absence of the loss of wife ) to men.
 Vide S. Pr. (folio 22b ) and SmK 146-148.
 One of the mantras that occur in both KKV 43 and HV I. 373 is 'Lakṣmyā na śūnyaṁ varada yathā te śayanaṁ sadā । śayyā mamāpyaśūnyāstu tathātra Madhusūdana'॥.
 KR (p.
 228 ) remarks that when it is said that the vrata begins in Śr.
 Kr̥., the month is _pūrṇimānta_ according to the usage.
-Mentioned in 'Corpus of Inscriptions in the Telingana Districts of Nizam's Dominions' by Dr. Srinivasachar No. 50 pp. 140-142 of śake 1198 Māgha śu.
+Mentioned in 'Corpus of Inscriptions in the Teliṅgana Districts of Nizam's Dominions' by Dr. Srinivasachar No. 50 pp. 140-142 of śake 1198 Māgha śu.
 10 (1276 A. D.) where Kuppāmbikā wife of a Kākatīya General is said to have performed it.

 _Aśūnyavrata_-on dark 2nd tithi of four months from Śr., in which _arghya_ with curds, whole grains of rice and fruits are offered to the moon; if the second tithi is mixed with (viddhā) the third tithi on a certain day the vrata should be performed on that day;P C83.